tech4germany/Siteseeker/README.md

 # Siteseeker
 Hi there and welcome to the repository of the Siteseeker!

-The Siteseeker is a prototype for an application that supports location canvassers in the telecommunications industry in Germany.
+The Siteseeker is a prototype for an application that supports location acquisitors in the telecommunications industry in Germany.
 It consolidates data from different public sources to enable a smoother experience.

-At first glance, the canvasser receives the context of the site search area that is important to them: the number and details of public properties including contact options, the integration of protected areas, and information about the local administrative structure.
+At first glance, the acquisitor receives the context of the site search area that is important to them: the number and details of public properties including contact options, the integration of protected areas, and information about the local administrative structure.
 In addition, detailed cadastre information from the real estate registers can be displayed directly in order to get to the next steps in the site development more quickly.

 This project has been developed with sweat and love by the [Tech4Germany Cohort of 2022](https://digitalservice.bund.de/fellowships/tech4germany/projekte-2022#:~:text=Prozessoptimierung%20im%20Mobilfunkausbau) in collaboration with the [Federal Ministry for Digital and Transportation - DK14](https://bmdv.bund.de/EN/Home/home.html).
 More detailed information on the project can be found [here](https://tech.4germany.org/projekte/).